ARCHIVE - 2004 Tom Ford for Yves Saint Laurent Lip Print Silk Skirt

 F.A.Q.

-Will you set anything aside for me before I come?
+Will you set anything aside for me for my appointment?

-Many of our lower-priced pieces (under £150) are not available to buy online.
-Our prices range from £80 - £600 for separates.
-Dresses start at around £150 and go up to £2,500 for the very best antique pieces and designer vintage.
-Our bridalwear ranges from £300 - £3,000.
+Many of our lower priced pieces, under £250, are not available to buy online.
+Dresses usually start at £150 and go up to £30,000 for the very best archival couture.
+Our bridalwear price points range from £1,000 to £20,000.

 Yes but please do let us know the size of your party in advance.